 If you know you are only going to own your home for a set period of time, such as three-to-ten years, then an adjustable rate mortgage may be the right financing option for you.
 In this scenario you benefit from the lower initial interest rate and monthly payment during the initial period of the loan when the rate does not change, but you are not exposed to the risk that your rate and payment increase during the adjustable rate period of the loan.
 That is why an ARM may be a good option for people buying a starter home that they intend to own for less than five years.
 In this case, the borrower can obtain a 5/1 ARM which offers a set interest rate and payment for the first five years of the loan before converting into an adjustable rate mortgage.

 Another benefit of an adjustable rate mortgage is that your mortgage rate could go down if interest rates decrease.
-During the adjustable rate period of an ARM, your interest rate is usually subject to change on an annual or semi-annual basis.
-Your mortgage rate during this period is called the fully-indexed rate and fluctuates based on an index, which is a rate such as LIBOR or the treasury rate that changes based on economic factors.
-If the index goes up, your mortgage rate goes up but if the index decreases, your rate goes down.
-A lower mortgage rate reduces your monthly payment and saves you money on interest.
-It is highly challenging to predict how interests rates will change several years in the future but an ARM provides the potential for your mortgage rate to decrease if interest rates fall.
+During the adjustable rate period of an ARM, your interest rate is usually subject to change on a semi-annual or annual basis.
+Your mortgage rate during this period is called the fully-indexed rate and fluctuates based on an index, which is typically a rate such as SOFR (for ARMs after June 2020), LIBOR (for ARMs before June 2020) or a U.S. Treasury Note rate.

 The main downside of an adjustable rate mortgage as compared to a fixed rate loan is that an ARM involves greater risk, lower certainty and less peace of mind.
 With a fixed rate mortgage, your interest rate and monthly payment are set and cannot change over the life of the loan, even if mortgage rates increase significantly.
 With an ARM your rate and monthly payment can increase which can put borrowers in a challenging financial situation.
 Borrowers should understand the significant financial risks associated with an adjustable rate mortgage before selecting one for their mortgage.